mlrun/mlrun/docs/quick-start.md

 source_url = 'http://iguazio-sample-data.s3.amazonaws.com/iris_dataset.csv'
 ```

-Next you can call this function locally, using the `run_local` method.
+Next call this function locally, using the `run_local` method.
 This is a wrapper that will store the execution results in the MLRun database.

 ```python
 from mlrun import run_local